X

 The key factor in deciding whether you need to file a tax return for your gig income is your total net earnings during the tax year.
 Generally, you must file a return if your net self-employment earnings are at least $400.
 You’ll likely be responsible for paying income and self-employment taxes (Social Security and Medicare).

-Accurate record-keeping will save you time and headaches when filing your income tax return.
+Accurate record-keeping save you time and headaches when filing your income tax return.
 Apps used for side gigs often simplify income tracking and don’t forget ordinary and necessary small business expenses can be deducted.
 Collecting tax forms such as Form 1099-K or Form 1099-NEC is essential, as these documents will help you correctly report your gig income to the IRS.
 Always check these forms against your own records to ensure accuracy.

 To ensure you file taxes accurately, especially with the added complexities of a side gig, you may benefit from using tools like TaxAct Self-Employed.